lollipopkit/flutter_server_box/README.md

   </a>
 </p>

+<p align="center" style="font-weight: bold">Due to Chinese government policy and the <a href="https://github.com/lollipopkit/flutter_server_box/discussions/180">BEIAN</a> issue.
+ServerBox is now free.
+Please download it from other regions.</p>

 <p align="center">
 A Flutter project which provide charts to display <a href="../../issues/43">Linux</a> server status and tools to manage server.
 <br>